1. Ensure URLs are meaningful & user-friendly

-For example, the following (long) link goes to a specific Google webpage for reading and writing Ilkeston Web Design reviews:
+For example, the following (long) link points to a specific Google webpage for reading or writing Ilkeston Web Design reviews:

-So I set up a shorter URL which redirects to the above link:
+That’s too long though, so I set up a shorter URL which redirects to that long link.
+Here it is:

 A short link can point to anything you want, not just Google reviews, as shown in the video below: